 Ridgway is a very small borough located in the state of Pennsylvania.
 With a population of 3,896 people and two constituent neighborhoods, Ridgway is the 366th largest community in Pennsylvania.
 Ridgway has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Ridgway is generally considered to be a blue-collar town.
-35.94% of the Ridgway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Ridgway is a borough of production and manufacturing workers, sales and office workers, and professionals.
-There are especially a lot of people living in Ridgway who work in office and administrative support (15.02%), healthcare (6.66%), and management occupations (5.95%).
+Ridgway is a blue-collar town, with 36.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Ridgway is a borough of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Ridgway who work in office and administrative support (14.75%), healthcare (6.48%), and management occupations (6.38%).

 The people who call Ridgway home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ridgway residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ridgway include Italian, Irish, English, and Polish.
+The greatest number of Ridgway residents report their race to be White, followed by Asian.
+Important ancestries of people in Ridgway include Italian, Irish, English, and Swedish.

 The most common language spoken in Ridgway is English.
-Other important languages spoken here include French and Italian.
+Other important languages spoken here include Italian and French.